Moving to UK from South Africa – 2025 Returning Guide

 Resuming Education in the UK

-Moving to the UK is a massive life event for children, some of whom may have never lived in the UK!
+Moving home is a massive event for children, some of whom may have never lived in the UK.

-Much adjustment will be needed, from making new friends to new schools and differing educational systems; they will require much emotional support at an unsettling time.
+Much adjustment is needed, from making new friends to new schools and differing educational systems; they will require much emotional support at an unsettling time.

-Discuss the differences your child might face in the UK education system to best prepare them for the transition, simply talking through the change can be a huge help to them as they will have a better idea of what to expect!
+Discuss the differences your child might face in the UK education system to prepare them for the transition.

 Once you decide where to settle, the next issue is finding a suitable school.